-Prior to graduation, each ThM student must demonstrate reading competence in two languages demonstrably related to his/her research field.
+Each ThM student must demonstrate reading competence in two languages demonstrably related to his/her research field.
 The languages are to be chosen in consultation with the ThM director early in one's course of study, and the ThM director stipulates how the student is to demonstrate his/her competence.
 Required.
 No credit.